-We bolted up from our seat and launched enthusiastically towards the canvas — a wall.
-The image was already sketched and ready to be filled in with paint.
-I draw but have been married to portraits as a form, and pencil as a tool.
-Though, I can play with shadow and light; I fear color.
+We bolt up from our seats and launch enthusiastically towards the canvas — a wall.
+The image, already sketched, is ready to be filled in with paint.
+I draw but have been married to portraits as a form and pencil as a tool.
+Though I can play with shadow and light, I fear color.
 I guess it is about control.
-I’ve recently contemplated abandoning that fear, however, I am unsure if I can manage the multiple variables of painting, all at once.
+I’ve recently contemplated abandoning that fear; however, I am unsure if I can manage the multiple variables of painting all at once.

 “So, what would you like me to do?”
 I eagerly ask the artist.